rdsq/linehell/README.md

 It is made in **Rust**, so the whole process is pretty simple.
 Just make sure you have **Cargo**

-Just clone this repository, run `cargp run`, that's all
+Just clone this repository, run `cargo run`, that's all

 You can run REPL, execute a file, it's all intuitive